dps923/winter2020/notes/core-data-fetchrequest-essentials.md

 As with other database-like storage technologies, the use cases are varied, and include:
 * fetch all
 * fetch some, filtered
-* fetch one
+* fetch one, to match a unique value
 * and perhaps ordered/sequenced in some way

 <br>

 #### Return type

-An array of results.
-Zero or more.
+A fetch request will return *an array* of results.
+In the array, there will be zero or more objects.
 (It's unlikely that the return value will be `nil`.
 If it is `nil`, then there is a serious problem with the app's data storage, rather than a fetch request problem.)

 <br>